ihba7991/ihba7991/README.md

 - 🔧 4.5+ years of experience in full-stack development
 - 📚 Spent the past few years immersed in preparing for the UPSC Civil Services Examination along with a full-time job — an intense experience that honed my analytical thinking, writing, discipline, and resilience.
 - 📚 I write poetry and blog occasionally
-- 🚴 Training for a 10K run + love cycling on weekends to shed those extra kilos
+- 🚴 Training for a 10K run + love cycling on weekends to get back to fitness

 ---